N-Deshan/Skin-Consultation-Management-System/README.md

-# Skin-Consultation-Management-System
+# OOP-2ND_Year_CW
-A fully Java based and JAva swing based programme to manage the consultations of the doctors and patients
+Fully Object Oriented Programming for the console and Java swing fot the GUI OOP